 - Globalization and changing job sectors put more pressure on rural communities to build on their assets and compete in the worldwide economy.

 All these developments really boil down to one thing for rural communities — cooperate or miss opportunities.
-"Issues are too complex today for one group, or even one community to address," says Catie Rasmussen, University of Minnesota Extension educator.
+"Issues are too complex today for one group, or even one community to address," says Catie Rasmussen, former University of Minnesota Extension educator.
 "Community no longer means just one town — more and more, community is defined as a group of towns, a region.